IestynGage/iestyngage.com-v2/src/posts/swift-features.md

 ```
 <p>
 You may say "That looks tedious, wouldn't you eventually get tired of that?"
-But thats where my faviourite part of the language comes in, the "I don't care about that" character.
+But that's where my favourite part of the language comes in, the "I don't care about that" character.
 It's just a '_'.
 </p>

 <p>
-You can use it turn stop suppling labels to functions.
+You can use it turn stop supplying labels to functions.
 <p>

 ```swift